vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 WHAT

-Padma 829n; eitent of P. was aco, to Bhavisya 12000 verses but later Skanda was indated to one lakh verses and Bhavisya to 50,000 verses, 833; extol vratas, pilgrimages and bhakti as superior to Vedic sacrifices 43-45, 916; extravagant praise of themselves by P. 915-916, 929; extravagant praise in P. of the remem brance of Viṣna's or Hari's namt 971; first Parāṇa is said to be Brāhma in Viṣṇu and Brahma purāpas, while Devi bhāgavata says it is Matsya 839a; five characteristics of, aco. to several purānas, are surga ( creation), pratisarga (orea tion after dissolution ), Vamsa (dynasties of Gods, patriarchs! and kings), manvantaras (vast' oycles of time ), Vatnsādocarita ( deeds and history of descen dants of dynasties ) 839; from about the 6th or 7th century A. D. the Parāṇas began to inoorporate the special ceremo nial of Saktas and a few Parāgas like Devipurāṇa, Kalikā, Mārkandeya (Devi māhātmya) provide for the employment of Hakāras in Derl worship 1095; garu's position in P. 1033n; grada ally P. procedure either came to supersede Vedic prccedure or got mixed up with the latter in some matters such as Deva pūjé, consecration of temples and images eto.
+Padma 829n; eitent of P. was aco, to Bhaviṣya 12000 verses but later Skanda was indated to one lakh verses and Bhaviṣya to 50,000 verses, 833; extol vratas, pilgrimages and bhakti as superior to Vedic sacrifices 43-45, 916; extravagant praise of themselves by P. 915-916, 929; extravagant praise in P. of the remem brance of Viṣna's or Hari's namt 971; first Parāṇa is said to be Brāhma in Viṣṇu and Brahma purāpas, while Devi bhāgavata says it is Matsya 839a; five characteristics of, aco. to several purānas, are surga ( creation), pratisarga (orea tion after dissolution ), Vamsa (dynasties of Gods, patriarchs! and kings), manvantaras (vast' oycles of time ), Vatnsādocarita ( deeds and history of descen dants of dynasties ) 839; from about the 6th or 7th century A. D. the Parāṇas began to inoorporate the special ceremo nial of Saktas and a few Parāgas like Devipurāṇa, Kalikā, Mārkandeya (Devi māhātmya) provide for the employment of Hakāras in Derl worship 1095; garu's position in P. 1033n; grada ally P. procedure either came to supersede Vedic prccedure or got mixed up with the latter in some matters such as Deva pūjé, consecration of temples and images eto.
 922-921; Hazra's view that the text of the extant P, which are the

 results of innumerable changes, modifications and interpolations made at different times and by different sects is scarcely reli able and can be used only with great caution is quite correct, 873, Gautama Dh, S. refers to study of P. by learned brāhmaṇas 818; Hindu ritea in medieval and modern times were deemed to give rewards promiesd in Veda, Smrti and Parānas 913; history of Adhi simakroṇa, his contemporaries and their descendants described in a prophetic vein in P 850; importance of Introdnotory re marks of Danasāgara on P, 867-871; influence of P. on Dharmaśāstra digests on SQC cession and inheritanoe etc. 810; influence of P. on Dhumaśāstra 913-1002; insti. tate comparison between yajtias and pilgrimages 933; introduced striking changes in ideals, religious rites and practices 928–929; Itihasa.
 Purāṇa lumped together in Upaniṣads as the 5th Veda 840; Itihāsa distinguished from Purana 840; Kirfel wrong in holding that the five topics ( sarga etc. ) alone were the constituent parts of very ancient Purāṇas 841; Kirfel and Pargiter have not clearly notioed the fact that P. divide future kings into two groups, one of Aila, Aikgvāka and Māgadba lines op to the last soions of these and the other of later Kings in the Pradyota,